-Year-end is not just a busy fundraising time, it’s also time to start planning for tax receipts in the new year.
-And while best practice often isn't asking for a gift with the statement, this is an opportunity to thank your major, mid-level, and sustaining donors for a year of support.
+The new year is not just a busy time to map out your upcoming fundraising objectives, it’s also time to start planning for tax receipts for donors' gifts made the prior year.
+And while best practice is to refrain from asking for a gift with the statement, this is an opportunity to thank your major, mid-level, and sustaining donors for a year of support.

 The strength of public media is that our supporters use and place a high value on the service stations provide.
 So, with that lens, strengthening that connection by practicing good stewardship is paramount.